 The following are likely to be more useful to power athletes

 Creatine is a supplement commonly used by power and strength athletes such as weightlifters or sprinters.
-Creatine is a naturally occurring substance, most commonly found is red meat such as beef or oily fish such as salmon.
+Creatine is a naturally occurring substance, most commonly found in red meat such as beef or oily fish such as salmon.
 Creatine has a positive impact on anaerobic activity, strength, power output and recovery.

 Our bodies’ usable form of energy is adenosine triphosphate (ATP).
 We breakdown fats and carbohydrates to form ATP (energy) during both aerobic and anaerobic activity.
-Whilst working at ‘all out’ intensity, such as lifting heavy weights or sprinting, our body uses an energy pathway known as the ATP-PC system.
+Whilst working at ‘all-out’ intensity, such as lifting heavy weights or sprinting, our body uses an energy pathway known as the ATP-PC system.
 During the ATP-PC system, creatine phosphate is broken down by the enzyme, creatine kinase to create energy very quickly.

-Creatine provides energy during the initial phases of intense activity or short bursts of ‘all out’ activity.
+Creatine provides energy during the initial phases of intense activity or short bursts of ‘all-out’ activity.
 However, the body has limited stores of creatine phosphate and therefore supplies rapidly deplete, reducing our ability to create energy using creatine.
 This results in fatigue and a decrease in exercise intensity, in real terms this could mean slowing down whilst sprinting.
 Creatine phosphate stores can be replenished when sufficient energy is available, but this takes time.

 Creatine monohydrate is the most effective form for supplementing creatine.
 When taking creatine, a dosage of 5-6 grams per day for 4 weeks is commonly taken, this will result in an increase of creatine stores within the muscle cell.
 This saturation phase should be followed by a maintenance dosage of 3 g.
 Many users choose to cycle creatine supplementation.